 (4) Foreign currency translation

 Items included in the financial statements of each of the Group are measured using the currency of the primary economic environment in which the company operates (the "functional currency").
-The consolidated financial statements are presented in New Taiwan Dollars, which is the Group's functional and presentation currency.
+The

 A. Foreign currency transactions and balances